 A parenting plan is a detailed schedule that provides specific information about how, when, and where visitation is to occur.
 Parents can work together to come to an agreement regarding the parenting plan before it becomes part of the divorce order.
 Once in place, changes must be made through the court.

 Both parents should be able to spend time with their children following a divorce.
 It is helpful to seek guidance regarding Illinois child visitation laws during the divorce to resolve any issues that could cause disagreements later.
-To learn more, contact our Chicago child support lawyers at Gordon & Perlut, LLC, at (312) 360-0250 for a free phone consultation.
+To learn more, contact our Chicago child custody lawyers at Gordon & Perlut, LLC, at (312) 360-0250 for a free phone consultation.